d3media/dsp-suite-segment-service/README.md

 }
 ```

-*You can submit up to 128 bytes of data.*
+*You can add up to 128 bytes of data per segment.*

 ### Include/exclude users from a given segment

 You can include/exclude users from a given segment by sending a `segment` update file.
-That request will create an update job in our system.
+That request will create an update job in our system which will be processed in near real-time.
+We will use your update file and our internal mapping in order to update the users of the specified segment in your connected DSP.

 A sample segment update file: